-“Seniors may have a preconceived notion that assisted living is going to be a cold, hospital- like setting, but when they visit, they quickly realize that living at Regency is simply having an apartment, except there is help available to do things like housekeeping, laundry and remembering to take their medications.
+“Seniors may have a preconceived notion that assisted living is going to be a cold, hospital- like setting, but when they visit, they quickly realize that living at Rosewood is simply having an apartment, except there is help available to do things like housekeeping, laundry and remembering to take their medications.
 Residents are free to come and go, and they enjoy delicious meals in a social dining area, along with planned activities,” Jeff Clay, VP of Business Development stated.

 While it can be a difficult subject to approach and an even more challenging decision, assisted living communities provide a sense of peace and security for both seniors and family.
 However, when many seniors move into our community we often hear that they should have made the move sooner.

 It is common for seniors to feel a sense of nervousness and anxiety when preparing for the transition.
 Just as an undergraduate feels homesick when off at college, seniors too, can feel uneasy and homesick after leaving the familiarity of home.
 While an aging senior may be adamant about remaining independent in their home, it is important to discuss and encourage assisted living options before medical conditions or worsening health demand a move.
 Transitioning to an assisted living community may be made worse in times of chaos, especially when loved ones are suffering from dementia or the early stages of Alzheimer’s disease.